Alkemic/scrapper/README.md

     )

-class ImgurEntryCollection(scrapper.Pagination):
+class ImgurEntryItemSet(scrapper.ItemSet):
     item_class = ImgurEntry
     content_selector = '//div[@class="cards"]/div[@class="post"]'

-for item in ImgurEntryCollection('http://imgur.com/'):
+for item in ImgurEntryItemSet('http://imgur.com/'):
     print("url: %s; %s" % (item.link, item.description))
 ```

 ### Crwaling over pages on site
-Class ``ItemSet`` can be used when there is need to iterate over pages.
+Class ``Pagination`` can be used when there is need to iterate over pages.
 When

 * ``url`` - starting url, on this page we will search for url addresses to